Luke Host West Valley JROTC Cadets for Career Expo

-Junior ROTC cadets and instructors pose for a group photo with service members after the Luke Air Force Base JROTC Career Expo Sept.
-29, 2023, at Luke AFB, Arizona.
-Over 135 JROTC cadets from nine schools across Phoenix’s West Valley attended the expo, an event aimed to provide them with insight into Luke’s training mission along with an understanding of daily life in the Air Force.
-(U.S. Air Force Photo by Airman 1st Class Katelynn Jackson)
+LUKE AIR FORCE BASE, Ariz. – The 56th Fighter Wing hosted 137 cadets for a Junior ROTC Career Expo, Sept.
+29, 2023, at Luke Air Force Base, Arizona.

+Cadets from nine schools across Phoenix’s West Valley attended the event aimed at providing them with insight into Luke’s training mission along with an understanding of daily life in the Air Force.

+“This opens the doors for the students to see what is available to them,” said retired Master Sgt Mike Badey, Sandra Day O’Connor High School Air Force JROTC instructor.
+“As a JROTC instructor I can only share my personal job experience with them.
+The expo gives them an opportunity to see real jobs that the Air Force does that they didn’t even know existed.
+It stirs up their curiosity and builds interest in service.”

+At the Expo, personnel from over 20 Air Force career fields operated booths where they were able to answer cadet’s questions.
+Questions ranged from what their day-to-day job entailed to insights on how being a service member affected one’s personal life.

 |Date Taken: